 If you shop online, this is an easy way to make money.

-Sign up to cashback sites like My Money Pocket Quidco and TopCashback and you can earn a percentage of what you spend.
+Sign up to cashback sites like Quidco, TopCashback and My Money Pocket then get a percentage back of whatever you spend.

 Quidco says members earn £280 on average every year, so it's a nice little earner provided you only use it to buy things you really need.